Checklist for foreign workers from countries outside the EU/EEA

 You must have an identification number

 Everyone who works in Norway must have a Norwegian identification number (D number or national identity number).
-During your appointment to apply for a residence permit, the police will let the Tax Administration know that you need a Norwegian identification number.
+When you are granted a residence permit, UDI will let the Tax Administration know that you need an identification number.

-If you’re going to stay in Norway for less than 6 months, you’ll get a D number by post.
-If you’re going to stay in Norway for more than 6 months, the Tax Administration will decide whether you’re going to be registered as resident in Norway.
-This is dependent on the type of residence permit you have.
-If you’re registered as resident, you’ll receive your national identity number by post.
+If you are going to stay in Norway for more than 6 months, the Tax Administration will decide whether you are going to be registered as resident in Norway, based on the type of residence permit you have.
+If you are registered as resident, you will receive your national identity number by post.

 You should become an online user

 When you are an online user, you can log in to public authorities’ websites and use their services.
 You can, among other things, check your tax return, change your address and order certificates online.
 You will also get the tax return and the tax assessment quicker.

 Do not share your login information with others.

 You must have a tax deduction card